WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/pop.md

 ## Languages and Technology
 This project will be built on the MERN Stack/Framework.
-- Mongo Db
+- Mongo DB - Database
-- Express JS
+- Express JS - Backend Framework
-- React JS
+- React JS - Front End Framework
-- Node JS
+- Node JS - Runtime Environment

 ## Life Cycle and Methodology
 [insert life cycle and methodology]